diegopro570/core-code-from-scratch-readme/Week 1.md

 ## MIPS Exercises

-first of this is a low-level language, the first exercise consists in getting 2 numbers and then display the sum:
+first of this is a low-level language, the first exercise consists in getting 2 numbers and display the sum:

 ```
 .data